Markets Could Help the Fed End TBTF

-Mr. Lynyak focuses his practice on the regulation and operation of financial service intermediaries.
-Mr. Lynyak’s practice includes the representation of foreign and domestic banks, savings associations, holding companies, mortgage banking companies and their subsidiaries and affiliates.
-He provides financial intermediaries advice in the areas of strategic planning, application and licensing, legislative strategy, commercial and consumer lending, examination, supervision and enforcement and general corporate matters.
+Mr. Lynyak possesses a broad knowledge base regarding foreign and domestic banks, savings associations, bank and savings and loan holding companies, finance companies, mortgage banking companies and their subsidiaries and affiliates.
+His practice includes providing financial intermediaries advice in the areas of strategic planning, application and licensing, legislative strategy, commercial and consumer lending, examination, supervision and enforcement, and general corporate matters.

 Mr. Lynyak’s FDIC-insured financial institution clients benefit from his experience in the special state and federal statutory and regulatory requirements--including safety and soundness issues--that apply to regulated financial intermediaries.
 He regularly counsels clients on matters such as retail lending, privacy, identity theft, consumer compliance, application and underwriting, payments systems, Internet, electronic commerce, examination, supervision and enforcement, operational and strategic planning matters.
 Mr. Lynyak is a frequent lecturer on legal topics involving the operation and regulation of financial service companies.

 Following a judicial clerkship, Mr. Lynyak participated in the FDIC’s Honors Program in Banking Law in Washington, D.C.
 Further, for over two decades, he has served in various positions for the national and local chapters of United Cerebral Palsy, and currently is a director for the Cerebral Palsy International Research Foundation.

 Mr. Lynyak’s financial services experience includes, but is not limited to, the following: